-Journey to the westernmost tip of the continental Spain.
+Journey to the westernmost tip of continental Spain.

-Once me and my friend reached the Santiago de Compostela within our Camino de Santiago pilgrimage, we decided to extend it further...
+Once my friend and I reached the Santiago de Compostela within our Camino de Santiago pilgrimage, we decided to extend it further...

 ..and we went to Cape Finisterre (from Latin Finis Terrae, meaning Land's End), a rocky peninsula on the Galicia's west coast.